8 MIN READ

 The villagers fed us potatoes boiled in their makeshift kitchens before lining up to collect the relief supplies.
 We distributed cooking pots and some water supply pipes, essentials for which they would have queued even if there had been no earthquake.
 Their weathered hands and faces spoke of years of hardship and deprivation.
 They had suffered the impact of a catastrophe far deeper than a sudden tremor of the earth: they were the victims of more than two centuries of systemic exclusion and exploitation.

 Few other communities suffered as directly at the hands of Nepal’s ruling class as the Tamang people from the villages now ravaged by the earthquake.
 For centuries after the creation of the modern Nepali state in 1769, the Tamang were virtually enslaved by Kathmandu’s high-caste rulers.
 In their study of the Tamang of central Nepal, David Holmberg and Kathryn March have shown how the Tamang people in present-day Rasuwa, Nuwakot, and Dhading—some of the districts worst hit by the quake—were compelled to work as laborers for the ruling elite during the Rana regime.
 The Tamang were classified as “enslavable alcohol drinkers” in the 1854 civil code.
-They were forced to collect fodder for royal herding operations; walk for several days to carry dairy products to Kathmandu; work at royal fruit plantations around the Trishuli River; grind charcoal at the gunpowder factory in Nuwakot district; produce paper for the administration; and serve as porters for the military and civil administrations as and when needed.
+They were forced to collect fodder for royal herding operations; walk for several days to carry dairy products to Kathmandu; work at royal fruit plantations around the Trishuli River; grind charcoal at the gunpowder factory in Nuwakot district; produce paper for the administration, and serve as porters for the military and civil administrations as and when needed.
 Not only were these workers unpaid, they also had to carry their own rations.
 Meanwhile, they were forbidden from collecting firewood for themselves or grazing their cattle on land controlled by the royal herding operation.
 If a Tamang family’s cow strayed into the royal pasture, authorities would beat the owner, not the cow.

 Further, high-caste people who migrated into the Tamang heartland used deceit and unscrupulous lending practices to dispossess the Tamang of fertile fields.
 As Holmberg and March write, “Almost all Tamang have direct experience—if not in their own lives in the lives of their kin—of the appropriation of land through the manipulation of writing related to land.”
 The descendants of Ranas continue to own large tracts of land in Rasuwa.
-Locals still remember late Sachit Shamsher Jung Bahadur Rana, former chief of the Army and advisor to King Gyanedra Shah, as the wealthy owner of the apple orchards in Gatlang.
+Locals still remember late Sachit Shamsher Jung Bahadur Rana, former chief of the Army and advisor to King Gyanendra Shah, as the wealthy owner of the apple orchards in Gatlang.
 Another Rana family is said to own vast stretches of land in Dandagaun.

 The end of Rana rule did not mean an end to the oppression of the Tamang.
 Acts of resistance by the Tamang were met with violent state repression.
 In 1959, when the Tamang of the aforementioned areas rebelled against exploitative Bahun moneylenders in their villages, King Mahendra’s troops swept into the area to reassert order.
 Many were arrested and beaten; others were summarily executed.
-Over the past half century, Nepal has witnessed three major waves of democracy, including an armed Maoist movement, but the situation of the Tamang has changed little.
+Over the past half-century, Nepal has witnessed three major waves of democracy, including an armed Maoist movement, but the situation of the Tamang has changed little.

 The Tamang community of Yarsa was among those exploited and forced into poverty.
 Yarsa, which lies on the eastern side of the Trishuli River, was an area in which the Ranas ran their herding operation.
 Until a few years ago, Yarsa was inaccessible by road.
 A rough gravel road now connects the village to the highway, but due to lack of public transport, locals still have to trek long distances to get to the nearest health facility or market.
 Throughout the bumpy four-hour ride from Syaubari through the villages of Yarsa, we did not come across a single vehicle; only locals bent double under the loads on their backs.
 The earthquake and aftershocks had left parts of Yarsa vulnerable to landslides.
 The entire community of Ghormu village had been displaced.
-Many cracked and unstable hillsides were likely come down in the monsoon rain.
+Many cracked and unstable hillsides were likely to come down in the monsoon rain.
 Villagers who came to collect relief supplies had to walk, sometimes for up to five hours, past such dangerous hillsides.

 Young people of Yarsa see no future for themselves in their villages.
 Denied basic rights and opportunities in their country, they are forced to seek employment abroad.
 A large number of young women from Yarsa are working as domestic help in Kuwait and Lebanon.
 Men mostly work as labor migrants in Malaysia.